 As you expand your network to include more nodes and user devices, creating separate power and data solutions becomes an arduous and expensive task.

-As an alternative, power over Ethernet (PoE) can be used as part of a cost effective solution for distributing power.
+As an alternative, Power over Ethernet, or PoE, can be used as part of a cost effective solution for distributing power.
 Furthermore it is able where it is needed throughout the home, office, campus or other environment.
-Usualy the patch panel will use a patch lead to connect to the POE injector or switch.
+Usually the patch panel will use a patch lead to connect to the POE injector or switch.
 This then sends power to the device

 Patch panels are a vital part of an Ethernet cabling solution for organising and managing cable connections.
 In addition they maximise the effectiveness of the IT cabling by delivering power and data to where it is needed.

 There are are other cabling solutions that provide both power and data.
 For example USB.
 However PoE is suitable for far longer distances.

 PoE is particularly useful for connecting disparate and geographically dispersed devices to your network.
 Thus avoiding the need to add a separate power source or additional cabling.

 Common examples include: